swuecho/emacs_lightweight/README.md

 3. color-theme-solarized
 4. magit

-;; run this command to install all
-(mapc #'package-install [evil magit auto-complete color-them-solarised])
+;; run this command to install all this three package (mapc #'package-install [evil magit auto-complete color-them-solarised])

 # elisp